JasonTurley/world-hello/README.md

 The replies were filled with dozens of overcomplicated hello world programs.
 I search but could not find this post anywhere.

+## TODO
+- Add server.c to process client
+- Rewrite and proof read this file